jrief/django-angular/docs/angular-form-validation.rst

 	from djangular.forms import NgFormValidationMixin

 	class MyValidatedForm(NgFormValidationMixin, forms.Form):
+	    form_name = 'my_valid_form'
 	    surname = forms.CharField(label='Surname', min_length=3, max_length=20)
 	    age = forms.DecimalField(min_value=18, max_value=99)

-When initializing this form, give it a name, otherwise it's name defaults to ``form``.
-Such a form name is required by the AngularJS's validation engine.

-.. note:: Do not use an empty ``label`` when declaring a form field, otherwise the class
-          ``NgFormValidationMixin`` won't be able to render AngularJS's validation error elements.
-          This also applies to ``auto_id``, which if False, will not include ``<label>`` tags while rendering the form.
+Each page under control of AngularJS requires a unique form name, otherwise the AngularJS's form validation engine shows undefined behavior.
+Therefore you must name each form inheriting from ``NgFormValidationMixin``.
+If a form is used only once per page, the form's name can be added to the class declaration, as shown above.
+If no form name is specified, it defaults to ``form``, limiting the number of validated forms per page to one.

+If a form inheriting from ``NgFormValidationMixin`` shall be instantiated more than once per page, each instance of that form must be instantiated with a different name.
+This then must be done in the constructor of the form, by passing in the argument ``form_name='my_form'``.

-In the view class, add the created form to the rendering context
+In the view class, add the created form to the rendering context:

 .. code-block:: python